tanyaweaver/python-dev-accelerator/source/schedule/week03/thu.rst

 Readings
 ========

+These readings will support the work you do on Friday.

-* `Handle Security in Pyramid <http://docs.pylonsproject.org/projects/pyramid/en/1.5-branch/narr/security.html>`_
+* `Handle Security in Pyramid <http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/security.html>`_

 Review
 ======